lupyuen/nuttx-parser/README.md

 In the Web Browser, we can get Real-Time Logs from NuttX Devices (Web Serial API) NuttX Emulator (Term.js)...

-What if we could parse the NuttX Logs in Real-Time?
+What if we could Analyse the NuttX Logs in Real-Time?
 And show the results in the Web Browser?

-Like for Stack Traces, ELF Loader, Memory Manager Logs (malloc / free)?
+Like for [Stack Traces](https://gist.github.com/lupyuen/a715e4e77c011d610d0b418e97f8bf5d#file-nuttx-tcc-app-log-L168-L224), [ELF Loader Log](https://gist.github.com/lupyuen/a715e4e77c011d610d0b418e97f8bf5d#file-nuttx-tcc-app-log-L1-L167), [Memory Manager Log](https://docs.google.com/spreadsheets/d/1g0-O2qdgjwNfSIxfayNzpUN8mmMyWFmRf2dMyQ9a8JI/edit#gid=0) (malloc / free)?

-Let's try it with PureScript, since Functional Languages are better for Parsing Text.
+Let's do it with PureScript, since Functional Languages are better for Parsing Text.

 And we'll support Online Scripting of our PureScript for Log Parsing, similar to [try.purescript.org](https://try.purescript.org/)

 # Compile PureScript to JavaScript in Web Browser